Is it Normal to Have TMJ Dysfunction After Braces?

 - Head Posture – the relationship of the upper and lower jaw has everything to do with posture.
 Long Story!

-When people are asking for braces there is usually a reason such as tooth crowding, cooked teeth, teeth not lining up top to bottom, teeth unsightly and out of position.
-To the patients, these problems are usually complaints about how things look.
-Braces can be used to get teeth straight, but do not always correct all the other more functional issues-the same issues that can lead to TMJ Pain, Jaw Pain and possibly Sleep Apnea and Upper Airway Restriction Syndrome (UARS).
+When people are asking for braces there is usually a reason such as tooth crowding, cooked teeth, teeth not lining up and biting properly.
+These problems are usually complaints about how things look and feel.
+Braces can be used to get teeth straight, but do not always correct all the other functional dental problems.
+These same issues can lead to TMJ pain, teeth clenching, bruxism and even sleep apnea.
+Upper Airway Resistance Syndrome (UARS) is another common airway problem at night related to the spaces in the mouth.

 How Can Braces contribute to TMJ Problems: